dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 ## Drop Operations

 The `drop all` operations can be triggered only by a [Guardian of the Galaxy](#guardians-of-the-galaxy).
-They're executed at cluster level and delete data across namespaces.
+They're executed at Cluster level and delete data across namespaces.
 All other `drop` operations run at namespace level and are namespace specific.
 For information about other drop operations, see [Alter the database]({{< relref "raw-http.md#alter-the-database" >}}).

 {{% notice "note:" %}}
-`drop all` operation is executed at cluster level and the operation deletes data and schema across namespaces.
+`drop all` operation is executed at Cluster level and the operation deletes data and schema across namespaces.
 Guardian of the namespace can trigger `drop data` operation within the namespace.
 The `drop data` operation deletes all the data but retains the schema only.
 {{% /notice %}}

 For example: